Registration & Orientation

 During Registration, the following will happen:

 - Payment of IEI Tuition and University Fees.
 Review the options for paying tuition as well as the withdrawal policy.

-- University of Illinois Student ID Card: IEI students receive a University of Illinois student identification card once their tuition and fees are paid.
+- University Student ID Card ("I-Card"): IEI students receive a University of Illinois Urbana-Champaign student identification card once their tuition and fees are paid.

 - Campus Computer and Email Orientation: During this orientation, students will get their campus Net ID (user name) and passwords which will let them use the computer labs on campus.
 They will also get their U of I email accounts and learn how to use them.